evjohnston/evjohnston.github.io/2projects.md

 ## Current Projects

-*Here are some things I'm working on now:*
+*Here are some collaborative projects I'm working on:*
 - Since Winter 2024, I've been collaborating with the Stanford University Social Media Lab to research social media dynamics, with a particular emphasis on algorithmic behavior and perception.
 Our goal is to discern how algorithms and other content recommendation systems content affect user engagement and the spread of content.
 - I'm also working with a team of researchers from Stanford University and UC Berkeley to investigate methods for improving online discourses.
 Our goal is to develop strategies that promote constructive dialogue in polarized environments.
 - And, as part of a [Knight-Hennessy Scholars Kheystone Project](https://knight-hennessy.stanford.edu/program-overview/leadership-development/kheystone-projects), I've been working with the Stanford Literary Lab to investigate computational approaches to literary analysis.
 Our project examines how technology can be used to study identity in English literature.

+*And independently,*
-I've also spent the last two quarters conducting a historical analysis of AIDS discourses on Usenet in the early 1980s.
+- I've also spent the last two quarters conducting a historical analysis of AIDS discourses on Usenet in the early 1980s.
 This project originated from a media history course I took in Winter 2024 with Drs.
 Jennifer Burns and Fred Turner.
 I continued this research in a social networks course I took with Dr. Daniel McFarland in Spring 2024, where I expanded the project's focus to investigate the impact of influential authors on community dynamics and evolution, and I am still working on it now.
-I've also been working on my own to investigate theoretical models of social interaction, focusing specifically on the application of scientific and technological principles to human behavior.
+- I've also been working to investigate theoretical models of social interaction, focusing specifically on the application of scientific and technological principles to human behavior.

 ## Other Ideas